LucDemortier/LucDemortier.github.io/_posts/2016-07-06-RandomForestsWiMLDS.md

 {% maincolumn "assets/img/blog/RandomForests/FlightDelayFeatures2.png" "Figure 2: Bar chart of airline codes for flights with (orange) and without (blue) delay.
 The charts are normalized to the same area." %}

 Next, the airports of departure and destination.
-There are 307 of the former and 306 of the latter, so these are long charts.
-For readability I have chosen to display them vertically, and ordered alphabetically.
-The main thing one learns from them is that some airports are busier than others.
-Busyness may correlate with delays (see for example ATL-Atlanta, EWR-Newark, and ORD-Chicago), but not in a systematic way (DFW-Dallas/Fort Worth, IAH-Houston, and LAX-Los Angeles).
-Enjoy the scroll down, and I'll see you on the other side of YUM (Yuma, AZ)...
+There are 307 of the former and 306 of the latter.
+For readability I have chosen to display only 30 of each, vertically, and ordered by the maximum value of the delay and no-delay distributions at each airport.
+The main thing one learns from these charts is that some airports are busier than others, and busyness correlates with delays (see for example ATL-Atlanta, EWR-Newark, and ORD-Chicago).

-{% maincolumn "assets/img/blog/RandomForests/FlightDelayFeatures3.png" "Figure 3: Bar charts of departure (left) and destination (right) airports for flights with (orange) and without (blue) delay.
+{% maincolumn "assets/img/blog/RandomForests/FlightDelayFeatures3.png" "Figure 3: Bar charts of the top 30 departure (left) and destination (right) airports for flights with (orange) and without (blue) delay.
 The charts are normalized to the same area." %}

 {% marginnote "btt-1" "[Back to Top](#TopOfPage)" %}